ionic-team/capacitor-site/pages/docs/v3/cli/copy.md

 # Capacitor CLI - cap copy

 Copy the web app build and Capacitor configuration file into the native platform project.
-Run this each time you make changes to your web app or change a configuration value in `capacitor.config.json`.
+Run this each time you make changes to your web app or change a configuration value.

 ```bash
 npx cap copy [<platform>]